Do you like a transistor? Today I am going to 3 transistors audio amplifier circuits.

 AM radio receiver with 3 transistor amplifier circuit

 This is another example of a simple Experiment 2.
-Look at the Figure 3.
+Look at Figure 3.
 It is a simple experiment with an AM radio receiver circuit.

 How it works